fatihozoglu/vue-invoice-app/README.md

 # Vue Invoice App

 This is the solution for [Frontend Mentor Invoice App](https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl).
+You can keep track of your personal invoices with this app.
+You can create a new invoice, save it as a draft or as pending, mark pending invoices as paid and edit any draft or pending invoices.
+Also you can filter the invoices by their draft/pending/paid status.

-It is not finished yet, I will add individual pages for each invoice and editing/deleting functionality for each invoice.
-I am planning to make this app a Full Stack Web Application by adding a NodeJS/Expressjs server and Mongodb or Postgresql Database.
+I am planning to build this as a Full Stack Web Application by adding a NodeJS/Expressjs server and Mongodb/Postgresql Database.
-It is built with:
+This project is built with:

 - [Vuejs](https://vuejs.org/) by using [Vue CLI](https://cli.vuejs.org/),
 - For state management: [Vuex](https://vuex.vuejs.org/),
 - For routing: [Vue Router](https://router.vuejs.org/).

+In progress:

+- Form Validations
+- Edit Invoice Functionality

 ## Table of contents